The Seminar

 Seminar Sessions:

 How to Change the World like Jesus.
-An exploration of Matthew 9:35-38, the key passage upon which Empowering Subjects is based.
-Here Jesus states overtly what is needed in the face of a broken world.
+An exploration and application of Matthew 9:35-38, the key passage upon which Empowering Subjects is based.
+Here Jesus specifically states what is needed to help all the harassed and helpless people in our broken world and tells us what we are to do about it.

 Since the seminar portion focuses primarily on helping participants grasp the kingdom of God and pledge fealty to our King, it is appropriate and beneficial for the entire congregation, regardless of whether they are currently interested in reaching out to others.
-The seminar, however, also provides a basis and motivation for participating in the Follow-up Training.
+The seminar, however, also provides a strong basis and motivation for participating in the Follow-up Training for those who are willing to do so.

 Video Samples of the seminar here